ocaml/ocaml.org/data/tutorials/lg_08_error_handling.md

 `Option.map` under a changed perspective.
 Both functions behave as identity when applied to `[]` or `None`, respectively.
 That's the only possibility since those parameters don't carry any data.
 Which isn't the case in `Result` with its `Error` constructor.
-Nethertheless, `Result.map` is implemented likewise, on `Error`, it also behaves like identity.
+Nevertheless, `Result.map` is implemented likewise, on `Error`, it also behaves like identity.

 Here is its type: